 UP Cabinet approves Zurich Airport International as developer for Jewar airport

-The Uttar Pradesh Cabinet on Monday approved Zurich Airport International as developer for Jewar airport, a senior UP government official said.
-Additional Chief Secretary (Home and Information) Awanish Awasthi confirmed the development, saying, "The Cabinet has approved Zurich Airport International as developer for Jewar airport."
+The Uttar Pradesh Cabinet on Monday approved Zurich Airport International as a developer for Jewar airport, a senior UP government said.
+Confirming the development, Additional Chief Secretary (Home and Information) Awanish Awasthi said, "The Cabinet has approved Zurich Airport International as developer for Jewar airport."

-After the Cabinet briefing, state minister Siddharth Nath Singh told reporters, "Four bids had come for the airport.
-On the basis of weighted average, Zurich Airport International was chosen.
-It will give Rs 406 per passenger to the government which is the highest."
-"We are of the view that the construction work for Jewar airport will begin in February next year," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)